mhaffner/jekyll-now/_posts/2017-03-30-first-post.md

 ---
 layout: post
-title: The burnination of the Wordpress
+title: The Burnination of the Wordpress
 ---

 I'm currently in the process of moving my blog to GitHub pages.
 I'm